World Cup Facts And Trivia

 - In the 1998 World Cup in France, the tournament expanded yet again allowing 32 teams to compete in the finals.
 Iran set a staggering record beating the Maldives 17-0 in the qualification round.
 In the end, France was victorious and was crowned champions.

 - For the first time, in 2002, the World Cup was held in Asia and was hosted jointly by Japan and South Korea.
 Australia topped Iran’s record for widest margin of victory after they slaughtered Western Samoa 31-0.
 In the end, it would be another notch on the belt for Brazil, who beat Germany 2-0 and secured their fifth World Cup title.

 - In 2006 the tournament returned to Germany.
 It was a relatively drama-free affair for a change, except for the red card received by the French captain Zinedine Zidane in the final.
 After a 1-1 draw, Italy went on to take the title again after a tense penalty shootout.

 - 2010 saw the World Cup hosted on African soil for the first time.
 In South Africa, Spain would take the title of champions for the first time.

 - In 2014, the last World Cup, the tournament was held in Brazil and saw Germany defeat Argentina in the finals to become current reigning champions.
 There was a little drama as players struggled with the crushingly hot temperatures, leading to the introduction of cooling periods.

-So, as you can see, the World Cup is rarely without drama.
+So, as you can see from our World Cup random facts, the World Cup is rarely without drama.
 From cheating to theft to murder to drug suspensions and more, this is so much more than just a football tournament – it’s a carnival and a storybook in and of itself.